- Retrieve the Boost you want to claim from

 See Fetching Signature by Address for details.BoostCore

-client and have a valid transaction hash for the action that the claimant completed./signatures
+client and have a valid transaction hash for the action that the claimant completed.Claim Signature API

 endpoint will return an array of signatures, one for each available incentive on the boost.